Bras Basah.Bugis is a shopper’s paradise, with swanky malls, charming boutiques and bustling street markets.

 Bugis is a thriving district with a colourful past.
 Today it boasts everything shoppers could ever ask for; swanky malls, charming boutiques, bustling street markets, and of course, bargains at every corner.
 At Bras Basah.Bugis, you can discover local and international brands, curate pieces that speak to your passion and hunt for keepsakes that will remind you of the Singapore experience.
 This shopping trail should take about four hours.

-Shopping in Bugis is easy on the eyes and on the wallet, with a lot of the shops catering to young adults and teenagers.
+Shopping in Bugis is easy on the eyes and on the wallet, with many of its shops catering to young adults and teenagers.

 1. Bugis Street

 Start at 1 Bugis Street Market, which offers an array of apparel, accessories and eats.
-Here lies one of Singapore’s oldest and colourful districts.
-In the past, Bugis Street Market was crammed with entertainment and al fresco dining, along with nightly adult-themed shows.
+In the past, Bugis Street Market was home to buzzing nightlife, catering to soldiers and sailors on shore leave.

 Where high street fashion and entertainment meet

-Just next to Bugis Street Market is 2 Bugis+, a 10-storey mall that has equal levels of fun and shopping.
-The lower levels are dedicated to fashion, while the upper levels are all about entertainment.
+Just next to Bugis Street Market is 2 Bugis+, a 10-storey mall that fuses fun with fashionable shopping boutiques.
+The lower levels are dedicated to apparel, while the upper levels are all about entertainment.

-Shop at international high street labels like Berskha and Pull&Bear that update their stocks regularly, so you can be sure that there’s always a new look to discover.
-Find outfits that may not be available back home on these shelves.
+Shop at international high street labels like Bershka and Pull&Bear that update their stocks regularly, so you can be sure that there’s always a new look to discover.

-Head over to the Editor’s Market, a homegrown boutique for tastefully curated fashion.
-Here you can mix and match pieces for your perfect outfit.
-The more items you pick, the cheaper it gets.
 Then, take a break and indulge in the mall’s vast entertainment options.
-Catch a movie, shoot some pool or even go prawning on the roof.
+Catch a movie, shoot some pool or even go prawning on the roof at Fish@Bugis+.
 If you’d like to do as the locals do, sing your lungs out at a karaoke booth at Manekineko or play a game of darts at iDartsHalo.

 3. Kapok at National Design Centre